madoos/express-flow-extensions/README.md

 # express-flow-extensions

-_Set of tools to accelerate the development with expres_
+_Set of tools to accelerate the development with express._

 ## Getting Started